 - transpose (bool) Determines whether the transpose of the data should be plotted. - max_points (int) The maximal number of points that is used along each axis.
-This option can be used to sub-sample the data. - kwargs Additional parameters are forwarded to grid.get_image_data gradient (bc, out=None, kwargs)
+This option can be used to sub-sample the data. - kwargs Additional parameters are forwarded to grid.get_image_data apply vector gradient operator and return result as a field